 Tracking your liver's health is important because of all the things it does for you.
 Your liver:

-- It makes a fluid called bile that helps your body digest food.
+- Makes a fluid called bile that helps your body digest food

 Why Is ALT Important?

-This enzyme is found mainly in your liver.
-Smaller amounts of ALT are in your kidneys and other organs, too.
+This enzyme is found mainly in your liver, but smaller amounts of ALT are also present in your muscles, kidneys, and other organs.

-Your doctor might recommend ALT if you have symptoms of liver disease or damage, such as:
+Your doctor might recommend ALT blood testing if you have symptoms of liver disease or damage, such as: